idia640/course-materials/weekly-rubric.md

 - For each day an assignment is late, you will lose 1 point.
 - You can lose a point if your entry contains excessive typographical or grammatical errors; think of this is as 'not communicating with impact'.
-- You can lose a point if your images / links don't work properly.
-So please preview your markdown and make sure everything looks as intended.

 These assignments are for your benefit: they should help cement learning points in your memory and to tie them to practical examples that you will recall later.